Fraunhofer-AISEC/cpg/cpg-core/specifications/dfg.md

 For readwrite access, both flows are present.

 *This is very very dangerous and is completely changed in the ControlFlowSensitiveDFGPass!
 Update and fix!*

+## MemberExpression

+Interesting fields:
+* `base: Expression`: The base object whose field is accessed
+* `refersTo: Declaration?`: The field it refers to.
+If the class is not implemented in the code under analysis, it is `null`.

+The MemberExpression represents an access to an object's field and extends a DeclaredReferenceExpression with a `base`.

+If an implementation of the respective class is available, we handle it like a normal DeclaredReferenceExpression.
+If the `refersTo` field is `null` (i.e., the implementation is not available), base flows to the expression.

 ## ExpressionList